LeadWoods0902/DandD_Nightmare_Plague/REBASE STORY AROUND.md

 *Musoko is not eating at Fenian's soul, but rather seeking a symbiotic relationship to share power and restore balance to Senithar?*

 *Fenian's mental state is not a significant factor in his decision; instead, he is driven by a genuine belief that Musoko's assistance is crucial for the empire's survival.*

+Musoko came *with* Bismuth & Jasper, in a weakened form.